raki-krishnan/recipes-analysis-ml/README.md

 ## **Introduction**

 I am a hungry person, both for knowledge and food (😆).
+I am also a big fan of Gordon Ramsay (👨‍🍳😡).
 Consequently, I decided that the most interesting data to analyze would be recipes for delicious dishes.
 The recipes I analyzed are pulled directly from [food.com](https://www.food.com).
 Each row in my dataframe contains a recipe, and each column contains useful information about the recipes.
 Displayed below is information about my dataframe, including the shape and column names.

 ### Shape of the Recipes Dataframe: